ASA1976/RAP-BTL/call_test.md

 Based on the noted observations it is clear that the ::invocation implemetation did not require any heap implementation or run-time libraries.
 It is also clear that the ::invocation implementation produces much more concise instruction code on the tested architecture.
-The difference in instructions executed at run-time within the object images is approximately half, the difference in object image code approximately one third and the difference in object image data is approximately one tenth all favouring ::invocation over std::function + std::bind for systems programming concerns.
-The std::function + std::bind implementation also contains many conditional jump branches through a larger code base.
-The ::invocation implementation does not necessarily produce such conditional branching and also produces more compact instruction sequences, which is far more instruction cache friendly.
+The difference in number of instructions executed at run-time within the object images is approximately half, the difference in emitted object image code approximately one third and the difference in emitted object image data is approximately one tenth all favouring ::invocation over std::function + std::bind for systems programming concerns.
+The std::function + std::bind implementation instruction code also contains many conditional jump branches through a larger resulting code base which will strain instruction cache compared to the smaller, more sequential instruction code emitted by the
+::invocation implementation.

 ### Footnote